makevoid/paperbank-pocket/Readme.md

 # Paperbank Pocket

-### Paperbank-style paper wallets using a Pocket Photo printer
+### Paper wallets / keychains using a Pocket Photo printer

 Now that Pocket Photo printers have become cheaper I decided to build a Paperbank-like Wallet / Keychain Generator using bitcore-lib and the qrcode library.